Ways to Give

 Donor Benefits — Donating through a DAF limits the donor benefits you may receive.
 Because a full tax deduction is received at the time of establishing or funding the DAF, donors are unable to receive a deduction when a grant disbursement is processed.

 Special Event Tickets and Donations — Donors wishing to support The Overlake School through special events such as our Owls Night Out community celebration should be aware that event tickets may not be purchased through a DAF.
 Sponsorships and event donations through your DAF are welcomed, minus the value of any claimed event tickets included in our sponsorship packages.
-Please email Megan Rodrigues with any questions on supporting Owls Night Out.
+Please email McKenna Quick with any questions on supporting Owls Night Out.

 Planned Giving – When establishing a DAF, a qualified charity such as The Overlake School may be recommended to receive any remaining balance in the DAF upon the death of the donor.